IRS Form 5498 Instructions

 Box 10: Roth IRA contributions

-Includes total Roth IRA contributions made for the tax year, through the tax filing deadline.
-Does not include Roth conversions.
+Includes total Roth IRA contributions made for the tax year, through the tax filing deadline, including rollovers from a qualified tuition program, or 529 plan.
+Box 10 does not include Roth conversions.

 Box 11: If checked, must take RMD for the subsequent tax year